 Saba Mahmood is an anthropologist who teaches at the University of California, Berkeley, and whose work raises challenging questions about the relationship between religion and secularism, ethics and politics, agency and freedom.
 Her book Politics of Piety, a study of a grassroots women’s piety movement in Cairo, questions the analytical and political claims of feminism as well as the secular liberal assumptions on the basis of which such movements are often judged.
 In the volume Is Critique Secular? she joins Talal Asad, Judith Butler, and Wendy Brown in rethinking the Danish cartoon controversy as a conflict between blasphemy and free speech, between secular and religious world views.
 Now, Mahmood is working on a comparative project about the right to religious liberty and minority-majority relations in the Middle East.
 We spoke over breakfast in New York City.

-Tags: anthropology, Arab Spring, Cairo, Danish cartoon affair, Deathless questions, Egypt, feminism, gender, human rights, international affairs, international law, Islam, religious freedom
+Tags: anthropology, Arab Spring, Danish cartoon affair, Deathless questions, Egypt, feminism, gender, human rights, international affairs, international law, Islam, religious freedom

 Posted in Interviews | No Comments »